matteomattei/matteomattei.github.io/_posts/2012-05-17-subversion-webdav-ldap-and-folder-restrictions.md

 layout: post
 permalink: /subversion-webdav-ldap-and-folder-restrictions/
 categories:
-  - SVN
+  - svn
-  - LDAP
+  - ldap
-  - Server
+  - server
-  - Ubuntu
+  - ubuntu
 ---
 If you need to configure a svn server on Linux with *LDAP authentication*, *webdav* and insert specific directory restrictions you can follow these instructions.

  1. You need to install subversion and apache in your Linux server (I will omit this part).
  2. You need to configure webdav to access svn over http and configure LDAP access.

     Make sure to have the following apache modules installed and configured: